lukemichaelcouk/shopify-media-manager/README.md

 1. Click "Download All Media" to fetch all media files from your store
 2. Monitor the progress bar to track download status
-3. View the media list to see file details and identify oversized files
+3. View the media list to see file details and information

 ### Uploading Optimized Media